RenderKit/oidn/doc/api.md

 `Image`     `output`                 output image (3 channels); can be one of the input images

-`bool`      `hdr`              false whether the color is HDR
+`bool`      `hdr`              false whether the main input image is HDR

-`bool`      `srgb`             false whether the color is encoded with the sRGB (or 2.2 gamma) curve
+`bool`      `srgb`             false whether the main input image is encoded with the sRGB (or 2.2
-                                     (LDR only) or is linear; the output will be encoded with the same curve
+                                     gamma) curve (LDR only) or is linear; the output will be encoded with the same curve

-`float`     `inputScale`         NaN scales input values before filtering, without scaling the
+`float`     `inputScale`         NaN scales values in the main input image before filtering, without
-                                     output too, which can be used to map color or auxiliary feature values to the expected range, e.g. for mapping HDR values to physical units (which affects the quality of the output but *not* the range of the output values); if set to NaN, the scale is computed implicitly for HDR images or set to 1 otherwise
+                                     scaling the output too, which can be used to map color or auxiliary feature values to the expected range, e.g. for mapping HDR values to physical units (which affects the quality of the output but *not* the range of the output values); if set to NaN, the scale is computed implicitly for HDR images or set to 1 otherwise

 `bool`      `cleanAux`         false whether the auxiliary feature (albedo, normal) images are
                                      noise-free; recommended for highest quality but should *not* be